 - Chronic digestive diseases such as Crohn’s disease, celiac disease, diabetes, ulcerative colitis, hyperthyroidism, Addison’s disease, irritable bowel syndrome, microscopic colitis, chronic pancreatitis or inflammatory bowel disease and other conditions that need full evaluation by a gastroenterologist for appropriate workup.

-If you’re experiencing severe diarrhea, Dr. Khodadadian wants to find out what’s causing it so he can treat it properly.
-When you come in for a visit to his office on the Upper East Side, he’ll give you a physical exam.
-He also will review your medical history and any recent changes in your diet.
-If you’re taking any medications, whether prescription or over-the-counter, please tell him.
-If necessary, he will collect blood, urine and/or stool samples for further analysis and may prescribe certain diagnostic tests or procedures as needed.
+If you’re experiencing severe diarrhea, our doctors want to find out what’s causing it so they can treat it properly.
+When you come in for a visit to our offices in Midtown or on the Upper East Side, they’ll give you a physical exam.
+They also will review your medical history and any recent changes in your diet.
+If you’re taking any medications, whether prescription or over-the-counter, please tell your doctor.
+If necessary, they will collect blood, urine and/or stool samples for further analysis and may prescribe certain diagnostic tests or procedures as needed.

 If your diarrhea lasts longer than a couple days, you may need treatment.
 Treatment options include: